nathco/Generate-GIF/README.md

 1. Download and open `Generate-GIF-master.zip`
 2. Navigate the Sketch menu bar to `Plugins ▸ Reveal Plugins Folder...`
 3. Place the `Generate GIF` folder into the revealed plugins directory
-4. Place the `ImageKit` folder in the user `~/Library/` directory ( **Required!** )
+4. Locate the `GIFX` file and double-click to launch
 5. That's it...

 ## How to Use
 Create your content on a sequence of artboards using a `Frame 1`, `Frame 2`, `Frame 3` naming convention.
 Each artboard acts as an animation keyframe and will play sequentially according to the naming structure.
 When ready, navigate to `Plugins ▸ Generate GIF` and select a playback method and frame animation delay ( see options below ).
-The `Animated.gif` will export to the same directory as your `.sketch` document.
+The animated GIF will export to the directory of your choosing.

 **Playback Options**
 `Loop: play animation forever`